mknandu/mknandu/README.md

-# Hi there, I'm M K Nandu Krishan! 👋
+# Hi there, I'm M K Nandu Krishna! 👋

  Electrical and Electronics Engineering from India.